 Innovative Grading Methods

 In 2016, after reading Linda Nilson’s Specifications Grading book, I revised my Introduction to Philosophy course to use the new method, which is a mastery-based grading system.
 I am now using specifications grading in most of my other classes.
-For more information about Specifications Grading, here is Specifications Grading Presentation I gave at Ball State.
+For more information about Specifications Grading, here is the recent article I published with Dr. David Concepción in Teaching Philosophy.